AccessibilityNL/accessibility-game/README.md

-# Accessibility Game
+# Accessibility Game - found on www.accessibilitygame.nl

-> Build by Bas de Bruin
+> Built by Bas de Bruin
 > for Stichting Accessibility

 > Maintained by Veron Wormeester and Bas de Bruin